The Director of Music • Mr Philip Nicholls

 Assistant Organist – Mrs Roslyn Carolane

 Ros Carolane received her organ training from Emeritus Organist Dr June Nixon.
-As Assistant Organist of St Paul’s Cathedral she is responsible for providing and performing the music at the 9am Sunday Family Services and the 6pm Tuesday Healing Services, as well as for many occasional services at St Paul’s.
+As Assistant Organist of St Paul’s Cathedral she is responsible for providing and performing the music at the 9am Sunday Family Services and the 5.10pm Monday Services in Simple English, as well as for many occasional services at St Paul’s.
 As a composer, Ros has contributed hymn and psalm settings for use by the wider church.
 Ros is the Immediate Past Chair of the Victorian Branch of the Royal School of Church Music and a regular recitalist.

 GAP Year Organ Scholar